 Before you write blog posts for the masses, before you apply for those positions, before you even set up your LinkedIn profile there is one thing you should do – craft your very own personal brand statement.
 Your bio, elevator pitch and any other descriptive text about you will invariably start out with your personal brand statement.
 What is a personal brand statement?
 Your statement is 1-2 sentences answering what you are the best at (value), who you serve (audience) and how you do it uniquely (USP).
 How To Write Your Personal Brand Statement | jorgensundberg

 How to Craft Your Personal Brand Statement There is an ongoing debate about the need for a business brand versus a personal brand.
 After reviewing current literature and crowdsourcing colleagues, the consensus seems to be that you need both – a clearly defined business brand and a compelling personal brand.
 A personal brand is essential from the start, but what is the process for crafting a personal brand statement when you are in the introductory stages or even the launch stage of a new business?

 Dan Schawbel is the author of Me 2.0: Build a Powerful Brand to Achieve Career Success, and owner of the award winning Personal Branding Blog.
 Social media resumes are important for attracting hiring managers directly to you, without you having to submit your resume, blindly, to them.
 The problem with submitting your resume online to job postings is that most job postings aren't even vacant, might not exist, and 80% of jobs offers are received through networking.
 With a social media resume, you're able to paint a completely different portrait of yourself for hiring managers and customize it to reflect your personal brand.

 Dan Schawbel is the author of Me 2.0: Build a Powerful Brand to Achieve Career Success, and owner of the award winning Personal Branding Blog.
 In the past few years personal branding has been discussed exhaustively throughout the Net.
 The difference between today and over ten years ago when it was first mentioned by Tom Peters, is the rise of social technologies that have made branding not only more personal, but within reach.
 From the corporate brand (BMW), to the product brand (BMW M3 Coupe) and down to the personal brand (car salesman), branding is a critical component to a customer’s purchasing decision.

 inShare14 In business, we learn through everything we do and it influences all that we try and repeat.
 When something new comes along, we tend to view it with either enthusiasm or skepticism, or in some cases a bit of both.
 Such is true with the advent of Social Media.
 As business, marketing and service leaders, we face new challenges.
-We’re not quite sure how or why to implement the lessons and promises of social media into what we’re already doing.
+7 Steps to Creating and Cultivating a Brand in Social Media

 The 7 Deadly Sins of Personal Branding Everyone’s personal brand is different, even if by the tiniest subtlety.
 So, there are very few “sins” of personal branding that universally apply to all.
 But, I’m confident that the seven personal branding sins listed below can be applied to everyone – including you (but let’s hope they don’t)!